angrymonkeycloud/CloudMate/README.md

 ## Highlights

 * Compile and distribute single or multiple files to a single or multiple output
-* Create advanced configuration with simple JSON configuration file, no coding required.
+* Create advanced configuration with simple JSON, YAML, or JavaScript configuration file, no coding required.
 * No need to add the package into the project package dependencies, just install it globally.

 ## Getting started